Team-2-Devs/tu-storage-service/README.md

 Storage microservice for Trackunit.

 ## Purpose
-- Issue short-lived pre-signed PUT/GET URLs for object storage.
+- Issue short-lived pre-signed PUT/GET URLs for object storage
-- Enforce consistent object key schemes and TTLs.
+- Enforce consistent object key schemes and TTLs
-- Serve as an internal utility service behind the platform gateway.

 ## Endpoints (v1)
 *Note: endpoints are defined here as part of the design.
 They are not yet implemented unless otherwise stated.*